Top Marketing Channels for eCommerce, the Best Ways to Drive Revenue

 Build quality email lists

-To do this, your email list should be large, filled with organically-added legitimate emails, and include email addresses that are active.
+To do this, your email list should be extensive, filled with organically-added legitimate emails, and include active email addresses.
 You don’t want to waste time or funds sending emails to dead or spam accounts.

 Create valuable and relevant content

 Your email needs to have content inside of it that makes the receiver want to click.
-This can include newsletters, content from your blog, news about the industry, etc. Use this opportunity to plug in CTA’s (calls to action) that are related to the content to boost conversions and drive revenue.
+This can include newsletters, content from your blog, news about the industry, etc. Use this opportunity to plug in CTA’s (calls to action) related to the range to boost conversions and drive revenue.